isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-creating-a-dashboard.md

 ---
 description: Creating a dashboard is recommended even for short-term, ad-hoc analytical needs.
-seo-description: Creating a dashboard is recommended even for short-term, ad-hoc analytical needs.
-seo-title: Creating a Dashboard
 solution: Analytics
 title: Creating a Dashboard
 topic: Data workbench